Last Updated on

 Your standard driving licence from your home country won’t be suitable, I’d highly recommend that you get an international driving permit before you leave – these are usually super cheap (£7 from post office in the UK) and well worth your time.

-For the most part you won’t get checked, but in tourist hot spots such as Pai and Koh Samui they are regularly checking tourists and will
+For the most part you won’t get checked, but in some of the main backpacker destinations in Thailand such as Pai and Koh Samui they are regularly checking tourists and will

 ask for a bribe fine you for not having the correct licence.